garemp/GAREMP_offline/README.md

 ### add attributes and relationship

-Run addInfo('maps+color.json', 'maps.json'); to add attributes, classification, relationship, adjust order or drawing, and calculate neighborship of nodes and endpoints of edges to obtain the final JSON file used in GAREMP.
+Run addInfo('maps+color.json', 'maps+results.json'); to add attributes, classification, relationship, adjust order or drawing, and calculate neighborship of nodes and endpoints of edges to obtain the final JSON file.

+Rename 'maps+results.json' to 'maps.json' which would be used in GAREMP。

 ### Run commands in one command